aileencluo/aileencluo.github.io/research.md

 <!-- ===== History and Philosophy of Psychology ===== -->
 <h2 id="history-psych" style="font-size:1.6em; margin-top:40px; border-left:4px solid #1B3A57; padding-left:10px;">History and Philosophy of Psychology</h2>
-<p>Exploring the development of psychological theories and their philosophical foundations.
-This research bridges historical perspectives with modern cognitive theories, highlighting conceptual continuity and transformation.</p>
+<p>A second, emerging area of my research traces the historical development of theories of learning and education, with a focus on figures such as Locke, Rousseau, and Piaget.
+This line of work aims to uncover a continuity in how these thinkers conceive the child as a cognitive agent-in-formation and how learning functions as a crucial site of cognitive development.
+I am currently developing this area along the following themes.</p>

 <figure class="figure-torn">
   <img src="assets/jean-piaget.png" alt="History & Philosophy of Psychology visual">